abhishekkushwahaa/Coding-Challenges-JavaScript/README.md

 1. Fork this repository to your GitHub account.
 2. Clone the forked repository to your local machine.
-3. Create a new branch for your changes: git checkout -b feature/your-feature-name.
+3. Create a new branch for your changes: `git checkout -b Js-Coding-Challanges`.
 4. Implement your solution or challenge and make sure it works correctly.
-5. Commit your changes: git commit -m "Add a solution for Challenge X".
+5. Commit your changes: `git commit -m "Your commit message about the project"`.
-6. Push the changes to your forked repository: git push origin feature/your-feature-name.
+6. Push the changes to your forked repository: `git push origin Js-Coding-Challanges`.
 7. Create a pull request from your forked repository to this main repository.

 ## Feedback and Suggestions